UoLHackathons/CopernicusHackathonPage/README.md

 ## Accessing the VM using SSH:

+From Mac and linux you could use the native ssh command to connect to the VM, but on windows you will need to download a client first:

 **Step 1:** Within the Hackathon directory on Sharepoint, download the private key file for your machine.
 You will be told which key this is on the day of the Hackathon.
 In this example, we will use the id_rsa_vms-uol-1.txt private key file.

 **Step 2:** Download [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html)